Employees injured in a workplace-related accident or exposed to toxic chemicals/materials on the job might find it impossible to go back to work.

 How do I Make a Third-Party Insurance Claim?

-Injured employees that pursue a third-party claim find it is complicated and time-consuming.
+Injured employees that pursue a third-party claim find it complicated and time-consuming.
 You, or your attorney, will need to submit all the necessary paperwork in the appropriate county courthouse to initiate a claim against another for causing the harm.

 Your injury lawyer can negotiate with the defendant’s insurance company to reach an agreed settlement based on your damages, including economic (medical bills, hospitalization costs, etc.) and non-economic damages (pain, mental anguish, and suffering).